renpy/renpy/sphinx/source/save_load_rollback.rst

 * Calling methods on built-in types, like the str.split method.
 * When the object is created in a Python module that's been imported, and then return to Ren'Py.
-(For example, an instance of collection.defaultdict won't participate in rollback.)
+(For example, an instance of collections.defaultdict won't participate in rollback.)
 * Objects returned from Ren'Py's API, unless documented otherwise.